 AUPHA sets the educational standards for the Health Care Management program, which undergoes a certification process every six years.
 In Fall 2008, the Board of Directors of AUPHA approved full certification of Towson University's Health Care Management undergraduate program until 2014.

 The amount of change in the delivery and structure of health care in the United States is paralleled only with the change in the roles of professionals (clinical and nonclinical) who manage the many types of health service organizations that exist today.
 Entry to midlevel employment opportunities await university graduates who successfully complete a program that integrates knowledge of behavioral, biomedical and social factors impacting individual and population health.
 In addition, students with an understanding of general business and health services marketing concepts and principles have an even greater advantage in the workplace.
-The following article describes the health care management profession in detail:

 The Health Care Management program at Towson University is designed to provide students with a basic understanding of both the business and health fields.
 For details on the program, please refer to our Handbook.